-- Temperament — a child who has a temperament that includes difficulty regulating emotions, such as being highly emotionally reactive to situations or having trouble tolerating frustration
+- Temperament — a child who has a temperament that includes difficulty managing emotions, such as reacting with strong emotions to situations or having trouble tolerating frustration.

-- Parenting issues — a child who experiences abuse or neglect, harsh or inconsistent discipline, or a lack of parental supervision
+- Parenting issues — a child who experiences abuse or neglect, harsh or inconsistent discipline, or a lack of proper supervision.

-- Other family issues — a child who lives with parent or family discord or has a parent with a mental health or substance use disorder
+- Other family issues — a child who lives with parent or family relationships that are unstable or has a parent with a mental health condition or substance use disorder.

-There's no guaranteed way to prevent oppositional defiant disorder.
-However, positive parenting and early treatment can help improve behavior and prevent the situation from getting worse.
+There's no sure way to prevent oppositional defiant disorder.
+But positive parenting and early treatment can help improve behavior and prevent the situation from getting worse.
 The earlier that ODD can be managed, the better.